chawlasaksham/Diagrammer/README.md

-# React Workflow Builder
+# React Diagrammer

-A modern **React-based workflow builder** application that provides an interactive canvas where users can design, visualize, and manage workflows with a drag-and-drop interface.
+A modern **React-based diagrammer** application that provides an interactive canvas where users can design, visualize, and manage workflows with a drag-and-drop interface.

 ## 🚀 Features